ikwhite56/hello-world/README.md

 # hello-world
-Introduction to GitHub
+Introduction to GitHub.
-Retired System Administrator trying to catch up with the times well enjoying hs hobbies.
+A Retired System Administrator trying to catch up with the times well enjoying his hobbies.